 Mr Hack recently re-assessed his car insurance.
 As his car is getting older, he made the decision to no longer pay for comprehensive insurance.
 This change resulted in a much cheaper car insurance bill, saving us another $159 for the year.

-For reassessing my car insurance, I did a web search for Canstar car insurance to streamline my choices to their recommended top three car insurance agencies.
+For reassessing my car insurance, I did a web search to streamline my choices to three car insurance agencies.

-Currently I’m with AAMI at $37.24 per month (as they were the cheapest when optimising our bills 12 months ago).
+Currently I’m paying $37.24 per month (as they were the cheapest when optimising our bills 12 months ago).
 Our goal is to pay annually rather than monthly as it’s cheaper, however annual payments will need to wait until tax time.
 (After then we’ll be able to put aside a weekly amount to cover the next round of annual bills.)

 Collecting three online quotes was very easy and fairly quick.
 Here’s the results:

-It turns out that car insurance through Woolworths is $4.15 per month cheaper than my current policy with AAMI.
+It turns out that I can get car insurance $4.15 per month cheaper than my current policy.

-I then rang AAMI to see if they could match the Woolworths Insurance quote and they agreed to drop my premium to $33.97 p/m.
+I then rang my current policy holder to see if they could match the new insurance company quote and they agreed to drop my premium to $33.97 p/m.
 Saving $39.24 for the year without having to change policies.

 Netflix and Stan